-If you have never had a game watching experience, I would recommend the Masai Mara.
-It’s perfect for time poor travellers, who want a safari experience but don’t want to take hours travelling there.
+The Masai is perfect for time-poor travellers, who want a safari experience but don’t want to take hours getting there.
 Nairobi is less than a five-hour flight from Johannesburg, an important hub.
-If you are visiting Cape Town, for example, you could go via Jo’burg, stay overnight at the airport if necessary (The Intercontinental is excellent) and then visit the Mara the next day for a couple of nights.
+If you are visiting Cape Town, for example, you could go via Jo’burg, stay overnight at the airport if necessary (The intercontinental is excellent) and then visit the Mara the next day for a couple of nights.

 From Nairobi, it’s a five-hour drive but far better to fly.
 On the small aircraft that seat only about 16, you fly low over the bush and have a good view of the various herd animals and interesting geographical features.
-The flight took about forty-five minutes and was splendid.
-On arrival at the Mara, your jeep is waiting to take you to your lodge.
+The flight, from Wilson airport, took about forty-five minutes and was splendid.
+It was really exciting and I’m really glad we took this route instead of driving.

 Olare Mara Kempinski is where we stayed and highly recommended.
-Arriving at the lodge, there are no fences, just a roundabout made of old wood and dried animal bones with the Kempinski and the national flag flying.
+Arriving at the lodge, there are no fences, just a roundabout made of driftwood and dried animal bones with the Kempinski and the national flag flying.
 It struck me that this was like a zoo in reverse; the people are kept in cages and the animals roam freely outside.
 Individual villas surround a central lodge.
 There are only a dozen luxury ‘tents’ and a honeymoon suite.

 The land is leased from the Masai Mara people, guaranteeing them a regular income and some of them work at the reserve as well.